Developmental Language Disorder (DLD): Complete Guide

 📌 Can DLD be cured?

 DLD is a persistent disorder: it does not "cure" in the medical sense.
-However, with appropriate treatment, people with DLD make significant progress and can develop functional communication.
-Difficulties may diminish but sequelae often persist (written language, elaborate expression).
+However, with appropriate management, individuals with DLD make significant progress and can develop functional communication.
+Difficulties may lessen but often some residual issues persist (written language, elaborate expression).
 Support may be necessary throughout life.

-📌 What's the difference between DLD and dyslexia?
+📌 What is the difference between DLD and dyslexia?

-DLD primarily affects oral language.
-Dyslexia specifically affects written language learning (reading).
-However, many children with DLD also develop dyslexia because oral language is the foundation of written language.
-Both disorders can therefore coexist.
+The DLD primarily affects spoken language.
+Dyslexia specifically affects the learning of written language (reading).
+However, many children with DLD also develop dyslexia because spoken language is the foundation of written language.
+The two disorders can therefore coexist.

-📌 My child has DLD, will they be able to follow normal schooling?
+📌 My child has DLD, will they be able to follow a normal schooling?

-Many children with DLD follow mainstream schooling with accommodations (PAP/PPS).
-For severe cases, orientation to specialized classes (ULIS) may be proposed, with possibility of return to mainstream settings.
+Many children with DLD attend regular schooling with accommodations (PAP/PPS).
+For severe cases, orientation to a specialized class (ULIS) may be proposed, with the possibility of returning to a regular environment.
 The important thing is to adapt schooling to the child's needs.
-With appropriate support, many succeed in their academic and professional journey.
+With appropriate support, many succeed in their educational and professional paths.

 🗣️ Supporting DLD

-Discover all our free tools for language development
+Discover all our free tools to develop language

 See all tools →